Marketing Your Game

 First and foremost, TGC serves as your game manufacturer, distributor, and retailer.
 Beyond that, there are several other ways we help you sell more games.

 As soon as your game is published we display it on the front page of the shop.
-We also give you opportunities to post it to our Twitter feed, and our Facebook fan page.
+We also give you opportunities to post it to our Facebook fan page.
 That helps get your game instant recognition on our site and around the web.
 Your game is also displayed in the "other games you may like" section on other product pages when it is similar.

 What else can I do to promote my game?

 Start by telling everyone you know about it.
 Tell them what it is, play it with them, and tell them where they can buy it.
 Start with friends, family, classmates, co-workers, etc as they will be instantly interested your game, because they are interested in you.
 Consider using crafter points to purchase additional promotional opportunities on The Game Crafter site too!

 Publish your game out on Board Game Geek.
 They have millions of users, and if you're not already using that site, you should.
 You should be reviewing other games on the site, talking in their community, and maybe even purchasing ad space on their site to promote the sale of your game.

 Buy copies of your games and send them out to people who review games.
 If your game is good they'll review it in their magazine, blog, newsletter, etc and drive buyers directly to your game.

 Create a page on Wikipedia.com for your business and games.
 You can put links on them to the official TGC Wikipedia page ( http://en.wikipedia.org/wiki/The_game_crafter) and then also use your online store page for your game as a source to cite from.
 (Note that Wikipedia admins often delete articles that are "not important enough"; having your article being well-cited will help.)